EliazBobadilla/The-Ultimate-vimrc/README.md

-# My Neo Vim Configuration
+# My NeoVim Configuration
-I'm a new [NVim](https://neovim.io) user so feel free to leave constructive criticism.
+I'm a new [NeoVim](https://neovim.io) user so feel free to leave constructive criticism.

 ## To install The Pluggins:
 You have to follow the instructions in this [repository](https://github.com/junegunn/vim-plug).